ColoradoChristianUniversity/CIS-230-SP24/Week 1 Ethics, Micah Bissell/MicahBissell/Week04.md

 Protects relationship with customer, gets the job done, doesn't give any single person too much work

 #### Cons-
+Could reduce efficiency individually and team-wide, likely relies on the teammate being willing to share his struggles with the entire team

 #### Dialog-
+Teammate: "Hey, I'm struggling quite a bit right now- any chance you could help me out?"

+You: "Let's talk to the rest of the team about it if you're comfortable.
+I think we can pick up your slack if you're willing to let them know what you're going through."

 #### Biblical Reference-
+"Two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up.
+But pity anyone who falls and has no one to help them up." -Ecclesiastes 4:9-10 (NIV)

 #### First Principle-
+Bringing the entire team in on the one teammate's struggles might be intimidating at first, but it could lead to a long-term solution for the teammate.
+In addition to this, this option gets the project done without losing much efficiency.
+Overall, this option represents an empathetic approach to the teammate's mental health issues without sacrificing the project.

 ## My Choice
+I would easily lean towards at least encouraging the third option, trying to spread the teammate's work across the rest of the team.
+It does rely on cooperation and willingness to be vulnerable from the teammate himself, but it likely leads to the best possible outcome for both the teammate and the project.